Shuminren/RiskDB-Agent/README.md

-**DRPMDB-Agent**
+**RiskDB-Agent**

-Welcome to DRPMDB-Agent!
+Welcome to RiskDB-Agent!
 This is a tool designed for building domain-specific biomedical databases, particularly tailored for processing literature data.
 With this tool, you can easily create and update your own biomedical database, making it especially suitable for handling large-scale literature data.

 **Usage Steps**

 1. **Configure PMID List**
-   Before using DRPMDB-Agent, you first need to prepare a list of PMIDs.
+   Before using RiskDB-Agent, you first need to prepare a list of PMIDs.
 Ensure that the PMID list is saved in the `PMID.txt` format.

    **Example format of PMID.txt:**
    ```
-   12345678
    23456789
    34567890
    ```